msc-ai-lab/thesis-project/data/llm/llm_instructions.md

 - GradCAM: The heat map shows the AI paid closest attention to the red area in the upper left of the image when making its prediction.
 - SHAP: The analysis shows that red features in the upper left of the image most strongly influenced the AI's prediction toward malignant.
 Pale blue areas in the centre moderately pushed the model's prediction toward benign.
 - Both visual methods appear to be focused on the same area of the image which is providing more confidence about the model's decision making process.
 - Influence Function: The AI's decision was most influenced by similar cases that were diagnosed as malignant.
 73% of the most influential cases were malignant, while 27% were benign.
-The predominance of malignant cases and presence of misclassified training samples (7%) suggest this prediction requires careful human validation.
+Less than 80% of the most influential cases being malignant and presence of misclassified training samples (7%) suggest this prediction requires careful human validation.

 **What This Means**